 But as always, there’s a catch.

-FullStory doesn’t disclose their pricing information on their website.
+FullStory doesn’t disclose its pricing information on its website.
 It does offer a free plan with limited access to three seats and 1,000 sessions per month.
 You can also opt for a 14-day free trial for its paid plans.